Suikoden: Publications, adaptations, and other material

 Many publications, such as the Suikoden World Guide and Suikoden Encyclopedia, exist for the Suikoden series, though the majority are only in Japanese.
 Suikoden and Suikoden II have light novel adaptations written by Shinjiro Hori released only in Japan.
 Suikoden III was adapted into a manga by Aki Shimizu, which was released in English markets by Tokyopop.
+An anime adaptation of Suikoden II titled Suikoden: The Anime, produced by Konami Animation with NBCUniversal Entertainment Japan handling general production, was announced on March 4, 2025.
+A stage play adaptation of Suikoden I and a touring orchestral concert were also announced at the same time.